Ironikus/wp-webhooks/readme.txt

 * New trigger setting to prevent a trigger firing multiple times within the same WordPress instance

 **Little tweaks:**
+* Added permalink to the "Create post" webhook action response
+* Added the permalink to "Delete post" webhok action response
+* Added force_delete key to "Delete post" webhok action response
 * Optimize sorting for custom trigger filter settings
 * Optimized the overall layout and usability
 * Optimized feature awareness
 * Make sure we initialize the settings key for action webhook endpoints by default
 * Added new dynamic action description
+* Optimized webhook naming for trigger and actions
+* Optimized output of response codes for triggers and demo data for actions
+* Make sure the "Paid Memberships Pro" triggers return the most recent data
+* Optimized various trigger responses to show more real data

 **Fixed issues:**